microsoft/fast/packages/web-components/fast-element/docs/guide/using-directives.md

 In the above example, we create an independent `nameTemplate` and then use it in two different places.
 First inside of a `when` template and then later inside of a `repeat` template.

-But content composition is actually more powerful than that, because you aren't limited to *static composition* of templates.
+But content composition is actually more powerful than that because you aren't limited to *static composition* of templates.
 You can also provide any expression that returns a template.
 As a result, when the `@observable` dependencies of the expression change, you can dynamically change which template is selected for rendering.
 If you don't want to render anything, you can also handle that by returning `null` or `undefined`.
 Here are a few examples of what you can do with content composition:

 **Example: Dynamic Composition**